bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-troubleshooting.md

    _WebRTC Audio Failure: Detected the following WebRTC issue: Could not get your microphone for a WebRTC call.
 Do you want to try flash instead?_

-To enable Chrome to access the user's microphone, see [Configure HTTPS on BigBlueButton](#configure-ssl-on-your-bigbluebutton-server).
+To enable Chrome to access the user's microphone, see [Configure HTTPS on BigBlueButton](/2.2/install.html#configure-ssl-on-your-bigbluebutton-server).

 ## bbb-web takes a long time to startup

  `bbb-web` relies on the SecureRandom class (which uses available entropy) to provide random values for its session IDs.
-On a virtualized server, however, the available entropy can run low and cause bbb-web to block for a long period before it finishes it's startup sequence (see [Tomcat Entropy Source](http://wiki.apache.org/tomcat/HowTo/FasterStartUp#Entropy_Source)).
+On a virtualized server, however, the available entropy can run low and cause bbb-web to block for a long period before it finishes it's startup sequence (see [Slow startup of tomcat](https://stackoverflow.com/questions/28201794/slow-startup-on-tomcat-7-0-57-because-of-securerandom)).

 To provide `bbb-web` with more entropy, you can install haveged